Particular/NServiceBus.Wcf/README.md

 # NServiceBus.Wcf

-Enables simple hosting of WCF services which bridge between WCF and the messaging infrastructure.
+NServiceBus.Wcf enables simple hosting of WCF services which bridge between WCF and the messaging infrastructure.

+It is part of the [Particular Service Platform](https://particular.net/service-platform), which includes [NServiceBus](https://particular.net/nservicebus) and tools to build, monitor, and debug distributed systems.

+See the [Exposing Endpoints via WCF documentation](https://docs.particular.net/nservicebus/wcf/) to learn more.

 ## Prerequisites